Hands-On Workshop

 1. Press Command-Spacebar to open Spotlight

-2. Type “Terminal” (Mac’s name for the CLI) and hit enter
+2. Type “Terminal” (Mac’s name for the command-line shell) and hit enter

 3. Type lsto list the contents of your computer’s home directory